Free 2025-2026 Tax Checklist download your copy

 How it Differs From Traditional Loans

-Medical factoring, also known as medical accounts receivable financing or medical invoice factoring, involves selling accounts receivable at a discount to provide immediate cash flow.
+Medical factoring, also known as medical accounts receivable financing, medical accounts receivable factoring, medical invoice factoring, or medical receivables factoring, involves selling accounts receivable at a discount to provide immediate cash flow.
 This allows practices to sidestep lengthy insurance reimbursements and cover operating expenses right away.

 Unlike traditional financing, medical receivable factoring involves selling a financial asset instead of borrowing against them.
 This means that it is not technically a loan, and is thus free of interest, closing costs, and other inconveniences rated to servicing a debt.